WHERE IS YOUR WEDDING GARMENT?

 You cannot enjoy God’s blessings constantly or incessantly in this life based on your performance, self-righteousness, or good works, but only based on your faith in Jesus Christ and His perfect work of redemption.

-Therefore, Apostle Paul’s pursuit in life was to be always found in Christ, “not having my righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
+Therefore, Apostle Paul’s pursuit in life was to be always found in Christ, “not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
 (Philp.
 3:9 NKJV).

-Friend, make it your resolution and pursuit today to be found in Christ, always having your wedding garment – the righteousness from God by faith.
+Friend, make it also your resolution and pursuit today to be found in Christ, always having your wedding garment – the righteousness from God by faith.

-The price you will pay in this life and eternity for not having the wedding garment (God’s righteousness) on you is too enormous.
+The price you will pay in this life and eternity for not having on you the wedding garment (God’s righteousness) is too enormous.

 If you die without receiving and putting on your wedding garment (God’s righteousness by faith alone in Jesus Christ), your judgment will be the same as the guest without the wedding garment in the Parable.